elixir-code/craved/docs/rst_sources/install.rst

 .. highlight:: console

+.. _setup:

 Setting up the Environment [#]_
 ===============================

 The suite interfaces extensively with some external standard `Python3 <https://docs.python.org/3/>`_ APIs to accomplish its tasks.
-It is essential that we get these :download:`dependencies <docs/requirements.txt>` [#]_ up and running, before we can get started.
+It is essential that we get these :download:`dependencies <documents/requirements.txt>` [#]_ up and running, before we can get started.

 Installing the Dependencies
 ---------------------------